Marx-wrld/OSINT-Sock-Puppet/README.md

 ##### Step 1

-- Come up with a persona for the sockpuppet account.
+- Come up with a persona for the sockpuppet account. e.g - a construction worker

 ##### Step 2